 Don’t be boring.

-In a world were resumes are lost to a blackhole, you will need a better way to stand out.
+In a world were resumes are lost to a blackhole, you will need a better way to stand out and connect with the people you want to work with.

-When you make something, then share it with the world, the world tends to present gifts in return.
+When you make something, then share it with the world, the world tends to give you something in return.
+This invites serendipity into your journey and flips an outbound job hunt into inbound leads.